US and China take a step back from sky-high tariffs, agree to pause for 90 days

 The full impact on the complicated tariffs and other trade penalties enacted by Washington and Beijing remains unclear.
 And much depends on whether they will find ways to bridge longstanding differences during the 90-day suspension.

-But as trade envoys from the world’s two biggest economies blinked, finding ways to pull back from potentially massive disruptions to world trade and their own markets, investors rejoiced.
+But investors rejoiced as trade envoys from the world’s two biggest economies blinked, finding ways to pull back from potentially massive disruptions to world trade and their own markets.

 Futures for the S&P 500 jumped 2.6% and for the Dow Jones Industrial Average was up 2%.
 Oil prices surged more than $1.60 a barrel and the U.S. dollar gained against the euro and the Japanese yen.